mundyreimer/genomics/README.md

 # genomics
 A collection of personal machine learning projects applied to bioinformatics &amp; metagenomic data.
-Tutorials and project write-ups will be available on [my personal blog](https://mundyreimer.github.io/), in addition to [Medium](https://medium.com/@mundyreimer).
+Tutorials and project write-ups will be available on [my personal blog](https://mundyreimer.github.io/), in addition to being hosted on [Medium](https://medium.com/@mundyreimer).

 ---